-“People are afraid to be uncomfortable,” said Cold Furnace Level Designer Rebekah Wallace.
+“People are afraid to be uncomfortable,” said Early Warning Level Designer Rebekah Wallace.
 “They are trapped in this world that they want to see, so they stay complacent.”

-Rebekah was talking about one of the reasons she enjoys working at Cold Furnace Studios and designing the environments for its debut game, Atrocity: Field of Hands.
+Rebekah was talking about one of the reasons she enjoys working at Early Warning Entertainment and designing the environments for its debut game, Atrocity: Field of Hands.

 “A lot of military-type games do well with portraying what it’s like out there, on a battlefield or in war, but Cold Furnace takes it to the next level,” she continued.
 “It’s not always pretty, but it’s honest.”

 She describes the world she is creating for Atrocity: Field of Hands as ‘chaotic’ and ‘unsanitized,’ and as ‘very real.’

 This North Carolina native, who now lives in San Francisco, dreamt of a military career growing up and hoped to join the navy after school.
 She was Jr ROTC during high school and comes from a military family.
 Unfortunately, medical issues crushed those hopes.
 But her love of gaming, and the Call of Duty series in particular, offered new opportunities.
 Rebekah chose to pursue further education in simulation and game development.

 “Being denied from the military was a big motivator for me,” she said.
 “I wanted to simulate that world, and thought I could do it in a realistic way.”